mhmdksh/Astrolabs-Full-Stack-Lab/readme.md

-# Astrolabs Lab Exercises
+# Astrolabs Devops & System Security Workshop
-This is the lab exercise for Astrolabs Workshop
+You will find below the summary with the code examples that we worked on during our days at astrolabs